All Our Favourite Places in Our Favourite City.

 We’re p.b. excited to share the things we love in the city we all love – Sydney.
 There’s lots of walking, eating and drinking to be done.
 The views are really spectacular and the food and wine you’ll find here is some of the best in the world.

 As we all do live and work in the Eastern Suburbs, this list focuses on the city and our part of town.
 There is of course WAY more to see in the inner west as well as the northern suburbs and beaches.
 Our list focuses mainly on food, with a few touristy things thrown in.

 Everyone must do the Bondi to Tamarama (or to Bronte) cliff side walk (and back) then have breakfast at one of the hip cafes.
-Try Porch and Parlour on Campbell Parade – a ‘piccolo’ and their Green Brekkie Bowl.
-Or walk up to Hall Street and head to the iconic Bills for their famous ricotta hotcakes.
+Walk up to Hall Street and head to the iconic Bills for their famous ricotta hotcakes.